ArpitUniyal/learnhub/README.md

 ### 🔊 Accessibility

-- Text-to-speech feature for listening to generated notes
+- Text-to-speech for listening to generated notes
-- Uses the Web Speech API
+- Built on the Web Speech API
 - Designed to work across supported desktop and mobile browsers

 ### 🔐 Authentication & Security